aphanotus/borealis/README.md

 # borealis

-This package gathers functions developed for common activities in R for use in a biology research lab.
+An R package for common activities in an integrative biology lab.

 ## Installation